 Important Notice for Provincial Offences Matters

-In order to contain the spread of the COVID-19 virus, The Chief Justice of Ontario has decided to cancel Provincial Offences (POA) court dates between March 16, 2020 and July 6, 2020.
+In order to contain the spread of the COVID-19 virus, The Chief Justice of Ontario has decided to cancel Provincial Offences (POA) in-person court appearances between March 16, 2020 and September 11, 2020.

 Under the order made by the Emergency Management and Civil Protection Act all timelines under the POA is on hold until further notice.
 As directed by the Ministry of Attorney General, POA will not be enforcing defaulted fines until further notice.

 Phones are answered Monday to Friday (except holidays) from 8:30 a.m. to 12:00 p.m. and 2:00 p.m. to 4:00 p.m. during the current pandemic.

 If you have a court date between now and September 11, 2020:

 Please do not attend court.

 Your court date will be adjourned and rescheduled for a future date yet to be determined.
 You will be notified of your next court appearance by mail to the address on file with the court.

 If you need to make an Early Resolution Request or Trial Request: